It’s all about people and place…longstanding client

 We are Sue and Steve Heatherington.
 And we arrived here in 2006 through Sue’s then job as chief exec of the Swansea Local Health Board.
 While we are the core team at The Waterside, we draw in partners as the need arises.

 Sue’s unusually broad background as a pioneer explains why she is comfortable working across boundaries, drawing people together and integrating thinking.
 She knows that you can’t move forward until you have made sense of where you are, and delights in the power of questions to get you there.

 Sue is an innovation catalyst, thinking partner and writer.
-And a professional coach.
-Her first book advocating for quiet disruptors is being published shortly and her daily dose of quietly disruptive wisdom is read in many time zones.
+And a professional executive coach.
+Her first book advocating for quiet disruptors was published in January 2021 and her daily dose of quietly disruptive wisdom is read in many time zones.
 She is also deputy chair of Bible Society and is a Fellow of the Royal Society of Arts.

 Has found his voice as a podcaster and podcasting coach, interested in people and stories.
 As an experienced alpaca shepherd, his Alpaca Tribe podcast connects listeners across the world, and his role as Head Coach for Seth Godin’s Podcasting Workshop shows the calibre of his craft.